 Second, you cannot serve money/wealth, and to prove you are serious about that, you must turn away from valuing it...you must forsake it or no longer consider it valuable.
 Joshua says it elsewhere this way, "You cannto serve God and money".
 In other words, it is not a command to never possess or control any money or material things.
 Rather, it is a teaching that states what is required of one's heart - to no longer value/serve/love money or material things.
 After all, if you are going to take the "forsake all" saying as pertaining to material things, then you will need to live without any material possession excpet the clothes on your back or else you are not obeying the "all" part of "forsake all" possessions.

 So, for example, say someone is in a wheel chair and the 'forsake all' person comes along and says, 'you need to forsake that wheel chair' and thus the person must crawl around.
 Most people can see that is not showing compassion/love which is one of the greatest teachings of Joshua.
 Someone might respond, 'well, the man needs the wheel chair, so Joshua just means we need to forsake what we don't need'.
 I would respond, 'OK, so do we need food, clothing and shelter?'
-The reasonable person will answer 'yes', and so I have proved that when Joshua says we must forsake all, he is not talking about a literal physical forsaking but rather what we value in our hearts.
+The reasonable person will answer 'yes', and so I have proved that when Joshua says we must forsake all, he is not talking about an absolute literal physical forsaking but rather first what we value in our hearts.
 He says it this way elsewhere:

 "Do not store up for yourselves treasures on earth, where moth and rust destroy, and where thieves break in and steal.
 But store up for yourselves treasures in heaven, where neither moth nor rust destroys, and where thieves do not break in or steal; for where your treasure is, there your heart will be also."
 Matt.
 19